flectra-hq/documentation-user/content/applications/finance/accounting/receivables/customer_payments/followup.rst

 .. image:: media/followup01.png
     :align: center

-Send reminders in batch
+Send Letters and Emails
 =======================

 To get your follow-up process easier, you can send reminder emails in batch from your follow-up reports page.
-Select all the reports you would like to process, click on *Action* and then on *Process Follow-ups*.
 A pdf document containing all of the follow-up letters for you to print will also be automatically generated.

 .. image:: media/followup02.png